Cheick Traoré

-Cheick Omar Traoré (born 31 March 1995) is a professional footballer who plays as a right-back for club Paris 13 Atletico.
+Cheick Omar Traoré (born 31 March 1995) is a professional footballer who plays as a right-back.
 Born in France, he played for the Mali national team.

 Early life

 In his youth, Cheick Traoré played along his brother Baba in his native Pierrefitte-sur-Seine.
 He is also a professional footballer.

 Club career

 Traoré signed his first professional contract with Caen on 16 June 2015.
 He moved to Avranches on loan, and after a successful stint, was transferred to Châteauroux.
 Traoré worked his way into the starting lineup at Châteauroux and earned a transfer to Ligue 1 club Guingamp, and was loaned back to Châteauroux for the 2017–18 season.
 He made his professional debut for Châteauroux in a 3–2 Ligue 2 win over Brest on 28 July 2017.

 From 2019 to 2021, Traoré was a Lens player, making a total of 15 appearances for the club.
 On 28 June 2021, he signed a three-year contract with Ligue 2 club Dijon.